PixelOS-Lemonade/.github/profile/README.md

 Yet another (unofficial) Pixel OS port for OnePlus 9.

 > [!WARNING]
-> We are migrating from Pixel Experience, so there will be no release update for now.
+> We are migrating from Pixel Experience, so there will be no release for now.

 ### Download
 We host releases on GitHub.
 Grab them [here](https://github.com/PixelOS-Lemonade/release/releases).